 Mechanical Ventilation with Heat Recovery systems (MVHR) are actually very straightforward to install yourself, as long as you’re reasonably handy with a drill and you aren’t afraid of heights.
 Here’s a step-by-step process for how to install your own MVHR or HRV system, safely, without leaks and saving a lot of money.
 If you’d like free bespoke pricing for an MVHR for your own home retrofit or new build, please send through your details here and we’ll prepare a pricing proposal for you.

-The ducts around the unit are the thickest, so plan ahead and leave lots of space about the MVHR unit itself.
+The ducts immediately around the unit are the thickest, so plan ahead and leave lots of space about the MVHR unit itself.
 If you use a radial design, the two manifolds are placed above the unit, and they need to be accounted for.